rsmullen/mercury6_binary/README.rst

    gfortran -o close6   close6_ras.for
    gfortran -o element6 element6.for

 There will likely be warnings due to the code being written in Fortran77, but it should compile.
-Copy or link the executable wherever you want to run your codeusing ``./mercury6``.
+Copy or link the executable wherever you want to run your code using ``./mercury6``.

 Tricks and Caveats
 ------------------